“I believe you should write what you enjoy reading. If you attempt to write something you don’t like, you’ll go mad!”

 2005 – The Tinder Box

-Click the book titles or images below to visit the relevant detail page for each book on the website of Minette’s literary agency: Gregory & Company.
+Select the book titles or images below to visit the relevant detail page for each book on the website of Minette’s literary agent Jane Gregory at David Higham.

 ‘Muna’s fortunes changed for the better on the day that Mr and Mrs Songoli’s younger son failed to come home from school.’